Support America’s National Ballet Company® DONATE NOW

 Mikhail Baryshnikov became Artistic Director of American Ballet Theatre in 1980, succeeding Lucia Chase and Oliver Smith.
 Under his leadership, numerous classical ballets were staged, restaged, and refurbished and ABT strengthened and refined the classical tradition.
 In 1990, Jane Hermann and Oliver Smith succeeded Baryshnikov and established an agenda dedicated to maintaining the great traditions of the past while aggressively pursuing a vital and innovative future.

-In October 1992, former American Ballet Theatre Principal Dancer Kevin McKenzie was appointed Artistic Director and serves as such today.
-McKenzie, steadfast in his vision of ABT as “American”, is committed to maintaining the Company’s vast repertoire and bringing the art of dance theater to the great stages of the world.
-In upholding this mission, the Company has enjoyed successful engagements in Abu Dhabi, Brisbane, Havana, Hong Kong, Paris, Singapore and Beijing.
+In October 1992, former American Ballet Theatre Principal Dancer Kevin McKenzie was appointed Artistic Director.
+McKenzie, steadfast in his vision of ABT as “American,” was committed to maintaining the Company’s vast repertoire, and to bringing the art of dance theater to the great stages of the world.

-On April 27, 2006, by an act of Congress, American Ballet Theatre became America’s National Ballet Company®.
+On April 27, 2006, by an act of Congress, American Ballet Theatre was designated America’s National Ballet Company®.